clastix/kamaji/docs/content/getting-started.md

 - Install `crictl`, the command line for working with `containerd`
 - Install `kubectl`, `kubelet`, and `kubeadm` in the desired version

+!!! warning ""
-> Warning: the script assumes all worker nodes are running `Ubuntu 20.04`.
+    The provided script is just a facility: it assumes all worker nodes are running `Ubuntu 20.04`.
 Make sure to adapt the script if you're using a different distribution.

 Run the script: